DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Charts/Axes/AxesCommon/Descriptions/Charts-Axes-AxesCommon-ConstantLines.md

 To customize font settings of a constant line label, use the [DxChartFont](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartFont) component.

-Data for this demo is obtained from the following data source: [https://climate.nasa.gov/vital-signs/global-temperature/](https://climate.nasa.gov/vital-signs/global-temperature/).
+Data for this demo is obtained from the following data source: [Global Temperature | Vital Signs – Climate Change](https://climate.nasa.gov/vital-signs/global-temperature/?intent=121).